xyncro/sites-freya.io/reference/machines/conventions.rst

 * **Freya.Machines.Http**

 as the name of the core HTTP Machine library.
-The HTTP Machine also has extensions available to implement further web standards.
-Following the convention, this gives:
+The HTTP Machine also has extensions available to implement further web standards, or to integrate with other technologies/frameworks.
+Following the convention, this gives (for example):

 * **Freya.Machines.Http.Cors**
 * **Freya.Machines.Http.Patch**